AahanMehta21/8-bit-computer/breadboarding-notes.md

 - I will implement the flag registers later.
 - Multiplication will be implemented later (I think it's more of a software solution over a hardware one)

+## 74HC243 quad bus transceiver
+- I will only be going from A to B
+- I set OEB to constant low
+- I toggle OEA for enabling writing. (remember OEA is high for Hi-Z state, and low for writing).

 # What I've learnt, both about circuits and life
 - Voltage dividers are literally everywhere
 - Loading resistance is VERY important